+- If the manometer reading is in the black area of the chart then carry out the following checks:

 - Check that the siphon is not blocked.

 - Check the exhaust paths for restrictions.

-- Clean the heat exchanger with a suitable cleaning tool, refer to section 6.7 - Cleaning the heat exchanger.
+- Clean the heat exchanger with a suitable cleaning tool, refer to section 7.7 Cleaning the heat exchanger.

 - ► Re-check the fan pressure readings.